 Prince of Persia took on many forms – ranging from Warrior prince to Low-life thief.
-In most of its series, just like the legendary “Uncharted” series, it focused on stellar combat and intriguing puzzle-solving that’s bound to keep any gamer on the edge.
+Like the legendary “Uncharted” series, most of its series focused on stellar combat and intriguing puzzle-solving that’s bound to keep any gamer on the edge.

 Interesting mechanics included time-bending that adds a small layer of complexity.
-All these definitely deserves a remake just so we can experience the awe and wonder we once had while playing this game.
+All these definitely deserve a remake just so we can experience the awe and wonder we once had while playing this game.

 Maybe this time the Avengers can agree that’s how time travel works?

 GTA: Vice City